Human Research Facility Continuous Blood Pressure Device (CBPD) - 07.15.15

 - Crewmembers wear the CBPD for the period of time required by the investigators.

-- The CBPD records crewmember blood pressure and heart rate data; the data will be downlinked to Earth for analysis by ground teams.
+- The CBPD records crewmember blood pressure, heart rate, and ECG data (if a three-lead ECG cable is used); the data will be downlinked to Earth for analysis by ground teams.

 Information PendingResults Publications